Fleckism/SecurityPlus/2 Explaining Threat Actors and Threat Intelligence L2/Threat actor types and attack vectors 2A.md

 ## LESSON INTRODUCTION

-To make an effective security #assessment, you must be able to explain strategies for both defense and attack.
+To make an effective security #assessment,[[assessment]] you must be able to explain strategies for both defense and attack.
 Your responsibilities are likely to lie principally in defending assets, but to do this you must be able to explain the tactics, techniques, and procedures of threat actors.
 You must also be able to differentiate the types and capabilities of threat actors.
 As the threat landscape is continually evolving, you must also be able to identify reliable sources of threat intelligence and research.

 Lesson Objectives